The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 Australia sees investments in the education of children and young people, particularly girls and children with disabilities, as central to poverty reduction.

-Australia is also an important contributor to GPE.
+Australia was also an important contributor to GPE.
 Funding for GPE is considered earmarked funding through multilaterals.
 Recent pledges are listed in the table below.

 Multilateral Spending and Commitments

-Australia’s core funding to multilaterals made up just 4% of its ODA to education in 2022, well below the DAC average of 28%.
+Australia’s core funding to multilaterals made up just 4.9% of its ODA to education in 2023, well below the DAC average.

 Australia partners with various education-related initiatives focused on researching education systems and quality.
 These include the RISE, which received US$8 million from Australia between 2016-2020 and ECW, which received US$7 million for 2017 to 2020.
 In 2021, Australia pledged US$137 million to GPE, but has not made any significant multilateral contributions since.